JakeWharton/docker-gphotos-sync/README.md

     dorowu/ubuntu-desktop-lxde-vnc
 ```

-Visit http://localhost:6080 which will connect to the container's desktop.
+Visit http://localhost:6080 (or http://server-ip:6080 if running on a remote machine) which will connect to the container's desktop.

 Inside the container desktop, open a terminal and run the following command.
 ```